vyigity/ProjectBase/README.md

 ProjectBase (PB) is a Utility and Data Access library.
 PB designed with a interface oriented approach to ensure extentibility and reliablity.

-PB has 3 mods of data access:
+PB has 3 type of data access:

 * Automatic Connection Management: Using single connection object and while executing a command, connection is closed and opened automatically.
 * Manuel Connection Management: Using single connection object and connection is opened and closed by developer manually.